A 3-Day Epic Wicklow Road Trip Itinerary

 The gardens extend along the River Vartry and follow the Robinsonian style where trees, shrubs and flowers are grown harmoniously and complement each other.
 Visitors are provided with a map of the gardens, so they can identify the many remarkable species of trees and plants thriving along the winding paths.

-Allocate 1 or 2 hours to explore the gardens.
+Allocate 1 or 2 hours to explore what is one of the most gorgeous gardens in county Wicklow.

 LUNCH: If you haven’t brought your lunch with you, you can stop by the Avoca café at the end of your visit for some light lunch options.